-Mammals observed at the Project site and/or the planned Hawa Akkar wind farm (to the north) include the Golden (common) jackal, Red fox, Beech (stone) marten, Striped (Barbary) hyaena, Wild boar, Caucasian (common, Perisan or red) squirrel, Indian crested porcupine and Eastern broad toothed field mouse.
+No incidental sightings of mammals were recorded during other surveys on the Project site.
+Mammals observed at the planned Sustainable Akkar and/or Hawa Akkar wind farms (to the north) include the Golden (common) jackal, Red fox, Beech (stone) marten, Striped (Barbary) hyaena, Wild boar, Caucasian (common, Persian or red) squirrel, Indian crested porcupine and Eastern broad toothed field mouse.
 A mammal survey will be completed on the Project site in early Summer 2019 and involve a walkover to search for signs and installation of camera traps.